nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 ### Staged and Untracked Files

-- If there are staged files, only these files will be included in the Git diff.
+- As with staging of any commit, in general, only files which have been staged will be included in the Git diff submitted to the AI as context.
-- Otherwise:
+- However, the diff will also depend on which **Main Window** is being used, and which staging preferences have been set:
   - If you are using the [Standard Window](../GUI/Standard-Window.md), the Git diff will automatically include all your untracked files.
-  - If you are using the [Log Window](../GUI/Log-Window.md) or [Working Tree Window](../GUI/Working-Tree-Window.md), it depends on the [Preferences](../GUI/Preferences/index.md) option: Commands -> Log and Working Tree window -> Commit View -> If nothing is staged.
+  - If you are using the [Log Window](../GUI/Log-Window.md) or [Working Tree Window](../GUI/Working-Tree-Window.md), the diff will depends on the [Preferences](../GUI/Preferences/index.md) option: **Commands \| Log and Working Tree window \| Commit View**, if nothing has been staged.

 ### Options

-By default, the generated commit message will be inserted at the current cursor location.
+By default, the AI-generated commit message will be inserted at the current cursor location in the commit message of the **Commit View**.
 However, the interaction between the existing commit message, any modifications you make, and the AI-generated message depends on various options:

 #### On Manual Intervention